Dell-Networking/ansible-dellos-examples/README.md

 # Notes
 - For Ansible 2.5 and devel, use master branch.
+- For Ansible 2.4, use release tag 2.0.0.
-- For Ansible 2.4 and older, use release tag 2.0.0.
+- For Ansible 2.3 and older, use release tag 1.0.0.

 # Contact
 Send general comments and feedback to: feedback-ansible-dell-networking@dell.com